MerchantPug/apugli-docs/docs/types/block_action_types/destroy.md

     }
 }
 ```
-This block action destroys the block that called this action.
+This block action destroys the block that called this action, no item is dropped from it.